mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 Then you start scrolling down, checking if the new strings make sense: the first one you find is `CreditCard.DisplayCard.ExpiresLabel.v115`.

 Things to look out for:
-* Unclear strings and missing localization comments: the best way to identify them is to translate the strings, only having the string and comment as context (not the entire file, or the associated bug).
+* Unclear strings and missing localization comments: the best way to identify them is to translate the strings, only having the string and comment as context (not the entire file, or the associated commit where the string landed).
 For example: is the word used both a noun and a verb in English?
 Is the ID clear enough to give context (e.g. `buttonLabel`)?
 * String changes without new IDs.
 IDs in XLIFF files are stored in the `trans-unit` attribute; for example, the ID of [this string](https://github.com/mozilla-l10n/firefoxios-l10n/pull/192/files#diff-6f29eb799be1b575316c0187d69a38fce3c63e27e5a22eb180b338ee177e9caeR3201) is `CreditCard.DisplayCard.ExpiresLabel.v115`.
 * Duplicated strings.
 * Other general [localization issues](https://mozilla-l10n.github.io/documentation/localization/dev_best_practices.html).